ronancpl/HeavenMS/docs/feature_list.md

 * Channel capacity bar functional and world servers with max capacity checks.
 * Disease status are now visible for other players, even when changing maps.
 * Players keep their current disease status saved when exiting the game, returning with them on login.
-* Poison damage value are now visible for other players.
+* Poison damage value is now visible for other players.
 * Mastery book announcer displays droppers of needed books of a player, by reading underlying DB.
 * Custom jail system (needs provided custom wz).
 * Custom buyback system.